Expression

 to_float

-Convert all coefficients to floats with a given precision decimal_prec.
+Convert all coefficients and built-in functions to floats with a given precision decimal_prec.
 The precision of floating point coefficients in the input will be truncated to decimal_prec.

 to_latex